 Victory for Survivors in Maryland

 In a victory for survivors of sexual abuse in Maryland, Governor Wes Moore signed legislation this week that greatly expands the rights of victims of childhood sexual assault.
 The Child Victims Act of 2023 eliminates the statute of limitations, or time limit, that survivors of childhood sexual abuse have to bring a lawsuit.
-Current Maryland law limits survivors from filing suit after the age of 38.
-Significantly, the law is retroactive with no time limit, so survivors who were previously barred from filing suit now have access to justice.

 Although the Child Victims Act opens the halls of justice to survivors, the bill includes damages caps of $1,500,000 against private entities and $890,000 to a single claimant against public entities.
 The law goes into effect on October 1, 2023.